Take extra precaution when outside, distance safely from other people.

 Walking as a form of exercise has numerous health benefits which cannot be discounted.
 It is known to lower your blood pressure and helps manage diabetes.
 Walking also raises the levels of good cholesterol in your body.
 Overall, your body stays strong, fit, and you get a general sense of well-being.

-The nice thing about walking for fitness is that you don’t have to push your body to the limit just so you could reap its health benefits.
+The nice thing about walking for fitness is that you don’t have to push your body to the limit just so you could reap its health benefits and a glow up look.
 Research shows that brisk walking on a regular basis helps reduce your risk of heart attack in the same way vigorous exercise does.
 Walking is a no-strain exercise regimen.

 Although walking is pretty much low impact, you should still take extra care when preparing for it.
 Wear shoes with proper arch support.